rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     betting - Determines if the bet is a valid amount that the player has.
 Will display a special message if the bet is all in.
 Input = two ints, output = int

-    play_game - The main game function, call necesaary functions to determine who wins the round.
+    play_game - The main game function, calls necesaary functions to determine who wins the round.
 If player wins, awards the player with double the bet, if the dealer wins the player loses the bet, if there is a tie, returns the bet to the player.
 Input = int, output = int

     game_start - The main game controller.
 THis functions initializes the game and calls the play_game function until the player runs out of chips.
 When the player is out, it displays the high score for the game.